 The day after Thanksgiving and let the Christmas holiday madness begin!
 Black Friday, Cyber Monday.
 Travel Tuesday, Whining Wednesday, Pull Your Hair Out Thursday.
 The list goes on and on and on… and for four more weeks!
 But fear not stressed out parents, I have seven unbelievably useful tips that will help you keep your sanity (at least a little) until the champagne arrives on New Year’s Eve.
 Here is how to enjoy the Christmas season!

-7 Tips From A Dad To Help You Survive Holiday Madness And Enjoy Christmas
+How To Enjoy Christmas: 7 Tips From A Dad To Help You Survive Holiday Madness

 Number 1 – Have Some Easy Meals Up Your Sleeve